rgatkinson/audere/FluStudy_au/README.md

 - Select the fluathome Debug scheme, hit the play button to build and run the app, this will take a minute the first time

-To run from source on a physical iPhone that has not already been registered:
+### To run from source on a physical iPhone that has not already been registered:

+(Note, this only works if you are part of the Audere organization.
+Otherwise, you will need to set up your own Apple Developer account and reconfigure the app accordingly).

 - Connect the device to your Mac using the USB hub
 - Run this command on command line to find your device's udid: